Richard T. Burke: Hockey

 Burke has maintained an interest in hockey throughout his life.
 His sons played hockey, and he volunteered for the hockey team at The Blake School, helping them redo their athletic buildings.

 In 1995 he bought the Winnipeg Jets, intending to move them to St. Paul, MN.
 However, due to stadium construction issues, the team moved to Phoenix to become the Arizona Coyotes.
 He sold the team in 2001 to Steve Ellman and Wayne Gretzky.

 While Burke owned the Arizona Coyotes, he employed his son, Taylor Burke, as the team's assistant general manager.
 Taylor was pressured into resigning from the position a few months after his father sold the team.

 In popular culture

 In 2024, Burke was mentioned in the song "United Health" by folk-rock songwriter Jesse Welles.
 The song went viral with over 4 million views on TikTok alone and millions more elsewhere.
-It excoriated corporate healthcare profiteering in light of the murder of Brian Thompson, calling Burke as the "Warren Buffett of health, the Jeff Bezos of fear."
+It excoriated corporate healthcare profiteering in light of the murder of Brian Thompson, calling Burke the "Warren Buffett of health, the Jeff Bezos of fear."